Bayerische Staatsoper 2017-18 Review – Così Fan Tutte: Eye-Catching Couples, Comedy and Camaraderie Display Mozart’s MagicBy Santosh Venkataraman

-“Così fan tutte” has often been a vehicle for some terrific singing as the second Mozart opera penned by Lorenzo Da Ponte.
+“Così fan tutte” has often been a vehicle for some terrific singing as the third and final Mozart opera penned by Lorenzo Da Ponte.
 That was again the case Friday night at the Bayerische Staatsoper as a cast of rising stars showcased their respective talents in octogenarian Dieter Dorn’s production.

 When something has lasted for almost a quarter century, there is usually good reason for it.
 Dorn’s “Così” first debuted in Munich in 1993 and is considered a timeless treasure at the Staatsoper.
 In the case of this production, it is its simplicity of a mostly white set as the backdrop for Mozart’s questions on faithfulness in relationships to be posed.
 This basic nature of the visuals serves to allow the performers to flourish.